 SURGERY AND ANESTHESIA

 Extensive soft tissue and orthopedic surgeries are readily performed, ranging from spays, neuters, and declaws to cancer, intestinal, fracture, and torn cruciate surgeries.
+For the latter, we perform a version of a Tibial Tuberosity Advancement (TTA) for which you generally you would need to go to a specialist.
+We have had excellent results and often receive referrals from other veterinarians.
+It is significantly less expensive than a TPLO procedure that often gets referred to a specialist.
 Your pet will receive anesthetics tailored to him as an individual and will be monitored closely for complications both during and following the procedure.
 Laser surgery is commonly performed, which results in less pain, swelling, and bleeding leading to faster recoveries.

 Many people have questions about various aspects of their pet's surgery, and we hope this information will help.
 It also explains the decisions you will need to make before your pet's upcoming surgery.

 Today's modern anesthetic agents have made surgery much safer than in the past.
 We safely anesthetize pets well into their teen years very commonly.
 Here at New Carlisle Animal Clinic, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.
 We use a variety of medications so we can choose the ones that are safest for your pet.
 In fact, most patients receive multiple medications since a low dose of several drugs is much safer and is better handled by the pet than a larger dose of a single drug.
 Anesthetic gas and oxygen are adjusted minute-to-minute so that your pet receives just the right amount.